 Tell us about one marketing campaign that really stuck with you.

-There are many, but I remember two in particular.
+There are many!
+All the campaigns I have done at The Shortcut are so special and interesting!
+But I remember two in particular from my past job.
 The first one was for a popular car brand about to launch a new urban SUV on the Indian market.
 To promote the launch, we ran a collaborative nationwide competition.
 People could send their urban discoveries (hidden spots in their cities that could be reached in an SUV) to win a car.
 It was a very successful campaign with entries coming in around the clock.
 The golden combination of travel and cars worked like magic!

 The second one was a social media campaign for an international diaper brand.
 It was a sensitive campaign as I needed to get the facts right about babies.
 I was 25 years old and had no clue about babies.
 I still don’t!
 But I did my research well, and it worked.